amacar/coinmarketcap-ticker/README.md

 # CoinmarketCap Ticker
-Coinmarketcap ticker written using ReactJS.
+Coinmarketcap ticker written using ReactJS.<br />
 You can see live demo here: https://coinmarketcap-ticker.herokuapp.com/